Aggregator Processor

 The Aggregator Processor's sink object list determines which sinks receive the aggregator processor's data and what type of data should be sent to it.
 A single aggregator processor can be configured to send to any number of sinks.
 In the example above, we are sending to only one, the sink-log.
 Let's take a closer look at the configuration.

-object key is critical - it must match the section name of the corresponding plugin loader.
+The sink-log object key is critical - it must match the section name of the corresponding plugin loader.
 The nested key inside the sink refers

 to a channel as defined in the sink plugin.
 In this example,

-reference means (very likely) that we have the sink log plugin installed and enabled and
+the keyed sink-log reference means (very likely) that we have the sink log plugin installed and enabled and

-.
-We should also see a channel defined in the sink-log plugin with the name stats
+that we find a section named sink-log.
+We should also see a channel defined in the sink-log plugin with the name stats.

 To verify this, we need to first look at the sink log loader configuration file: